meceware/heMenu/README.md

 ```

 `hemenu-header` and `hemenu-footer` elements are optional.
 These can be removed.

+Instead of the `span` element title, you can also create your own element with `hemenu-span` class name.

 To initialize the heMenu, following script can be used: